khantly101/Project-4/README.md

 https://www.npmjs.com/package/react-animate-mount

 Issues:

-There are currently only 3 different puzzles per difficulty When creating games, there are currently no method to prevent an unwinnable game from being added to the database
+  -There are currently only 3 different puzzles per difficulty

+  -When creating games, there are currently no method to prevent an unwinnable game from being added to the database